commandprompt/pgmanage-docs/src/en/01_installation.md

 Download Audax `.dmg` file and open it, a dialog box will appear.
 Drag the Audax icon to your **Applications** folder.

-PostgreSQL client utilities, see [Installing Client Utilities on Mac](#installing-client-utilities-on-mac) for the instructions.
+Install PostgreSQL client utilities, see [Installing Client Utilities on Mac](#id3) for the instructions.

 > [!NOTE]
 > Audax `.dmg` files are not yet notarized, which may prevent them from running on recent macOS releases.